Cryptocurrencies and “mining” – how does the digging process actually work?

 DPoS — Delegated Proof of Stake

 Delegated Proof of Stake is a kind of Proof of Stake.
 It is designed to be more democratic and fairer and more effective than other methods.
 Network users who use the DPoS as a consensus algorithm vote for a so-called delegate/ witness.
 This creates a group that is privileged to approve transactions and blocks.
 Unfortunately, to some extent, the structure of the network is changing and becoming decentralized rather than distributed.
-The advantage of DPoS may be achieving faster operation in terms of supported transactions per second, but this is done at the expense of centralization.
+The advantage of DPoS for cryptocurrencies may be achieving faster operation in terms of supported transactions per second, but this is done at the expense of centralization.

 PoA — Proof of Authority

 The Proof of Authority consensus mechanism is mainly used in networks that require user authentication.
 This is because in PoA the identity of the user must be known.
-For the network, this means that only trusted computers (people) can use its resources.
+For the network used by cryptocurrencies, this means that only trusted computers (people) can use its resources.
 If this trust is broken, the network may block access to the user.
 In PoA we can find full centralization, as this algorithm can be used in closed solutions (private blockchain).
 Of course, there is also an option for decentralization, where the network community chooses trusted persons — just like in DPoS (however, DPoS can be anonymous).

-Consensus and trust
+Cryptocurrencies – consensus and trust

-The beginning of the article presents a problem that all consensus algorithms have to face — Byzantine Fault Tolerance (BFT).
+The beginning of the article about cryptocurrencies presents a problem that all consensus algorithms have to face — Byzantine Fault Tolerance (BFT).
 People interested in cryptocurrencies actions certainly had the opportunity to meet this term more than once.
 What does the introduction of tolerance against the problem of Byzantine generals prevent us from?
 Mainly before users who try to force the network to the disadvantage of others, and attempts of embezzlement.
 As a result, it also protects against 51% attacks.

 Let us stop here for a moment at an attack of 51%.
 In PoW algorithms, in order for such an attack to be successful, it is necessary to have most of the computing power.
 It is then possible to make incorrect transfers or reversals of the network backward (as was the case with Bitcoin Gold).
 In the case of PoS, the attacker would have to have a majority share in the total coinage.
 Many people believe that a person with a 51% share in the network in the form of coinage will not benefit from it for a simple reason — they would attack their own network.